-Disabled children treated more harshly in developing worldJuly 30th, 2013 in Health /
+Disabled children treated more harshly in developing worldJuly 30, 2013 in Medicine & Health / Health

 Children with disabilities receive harsher punishment across the developing world, according to a new study based on interviews with nearly 46,000 caregivers in 17 low- to middle-income countries.

 The study found that disabled children were more likely to be severely punished by being hit on the head or beaten with an object such as a stick or belt, said Jennifer Lansford, a research professor with the Duke University Center for Child and Family Policy.
 The work appears July 30 in Child Development.

 Disabilities affect at least 93 million children worldwide, and are more prevalent in poor countries: Eighty percent of the world's disabled population resides in the developing world.
 Yet little scholarly attention has been paid to how children with disabilities fare in poorer countries.

 Lansford said attitudes toward disabilities can vary markedly between cultures.
 While disabilities are often stigmatized, the opposite can also be true: In parts of India and Nepal, for instance, children with cognitive disabilities are believed to have divine qualities.
 Likewise, beliefs about appropriate discipline vary greatly from culture to culture.